Khora Ramji Chawda: Shift in career from Contractor to Miner

-His last Railway work was in 1903: Bridge over Ganges river in Allahabad – Lucknow section 32 Miles Railway in GIPR, while working for this bridge, he was harassed by Engineer-in-Charge A. B. Gale, so he decided to stop railway contracts.
+His last Railway work was in 1903: Bridge over Ganges river in Allahabad – Lucknow section 32 Miles Railway in GIPR, while working for this bridge, he was harassed by Engineer-in-Charge R. R. Gale, so he decided to stop railway contracts.
 By this time since 1895 to 1901 he had already started two collieries in Jharia.
 A. B. Gale later realized his mistake and offered him contracts in other section.
 But Khora Ramji declined the offer and diverted all his energy to coal mining business, in which he was assisted by his brother's and their sons.
 He also started a new venture as a private banker at Jharia.
 He rose to such a height by 1920 and became Seth Khora Ramji from Khora Ramji that British had to mention his name in Encyclopedia of Bengal, Bihar & Orissa.
 He had studied up to fourth standard in his native village school but still managed to build railway bridges which requires technical knowledge and mathematical calculations.